|Home | Accessories | Brines | Cook Times | Dictionary | Egg Wash | Frosting | Measures | My BBQ | Sauces|

 Punch down and lightly oil or spray the dough ball or container.
 The container needs to be enclosed but not air tight: zip lock bag, lid covered plastic container (not so tight that the lid will pop off when gas builds up), cake pan with fitted lid, bowl with shower cap food cover.
 Preferably use containers with straight sides to contain the gasses in the dough.
 Store in refrigerator for 2 days.
 Remove from fridge and divide into "pizza balls" for immediate use or freeze for future use.

-For thin crust pizza sizes from 10" to 16" you will need approximately 1 ounce per inch.
-Smaller pizzaa will use a little more and larger ones will need a little less.
+For thin crust pizza, sizes from 10" to 16", you will need approximately 1 ounce per inch.
+Smaller pizza will use a little more and larger ones will need a little less.
 Pack individually in air tight containers for freezing.

 If you are not getting enough browning – even though the dough has been properly aged and proofed – increase the sugar until you get the browning you want; for example, it may take 3 teaspoons instead of 1 teaspoon.
 If you want a more tender, less chewy crust – increase the oil up to 3 additional teaspoons.

-* You can get Hard Spring Flour at King Arthur Flour (item #3332).
-Hard Spring Flour is a high gluten flour at about 14.2%.
+* You can get Semolina Flour at King Arthur Flour (item #100227 ).
+Semolina Flour is a coarse grind, high-protein (~13%) durum wheat that has a nutty, sweet flavor for pizzas and pasta.
 Typical bread flour is about 12.7%

 *** Instant yeast has been milled into smaller particles (see below) so it doesn't need to be dissolved in water first, has enzymes and other additives to make the dough rise faster and you can skip the first rise of the dough.